 The social network of agents is arranged as mostly discrete social circles, with some (optional) central agents (“social butterflies”) that have links to central members of other social groups in addition to links to all members in their clique.
 Agents start with a certain number of friendship links (limited to between others in their clique), and no sexual partner links.
 Friend links are gender independent, but sexual partners are not – they require a coupling of one male and one female agent.
 Individual agent variables are assigned randomly following a normal distribution based on slider or global values.

 The model initiates/initializes by having/making one agent contract a sexually transmitted infection (an STI).

-Plots/data of interest/what you should see as the model is running??

-Need to address Invisible Model Parameters, or no? probably no.

-PLOTS…..
-Data of interest….??

-Will be discussed below in further detail, but includes:

-Components of safe sex behavior

-average safe sex likelihood --> histogram

-% of Population Infected
+The model continues to run until a stop condition is met.

 Stop conditions